NALSAR University of Law: Quizzing

 NALSAR finished as runners-up in the K-Circle India Quiz 2010 and 2011, as well as winners in BITS Pilani-Hyderabad Campus' annual fest Pearl 2012, 2013 and 2015.
 A 4th year team won the Best College Team title at the Landmark Quiz held at Hyderabad on 6 October 2013.
 NALSAR also finished second in Manipal's Quiz on The Beach 2015 and Tata Crucible Hyderabad 2015.
 A team won the Economic Times in Campus Quiz for two years consecutively in 2014 and 2015.
 The university has also hosted its own QuizFests, titled 'Interrobang'.

 Gender-neutral University

-In March 2022, NALSAR announced its plans to go gender-neutral.
+In March 2022, NALSAR announced its plans to go gender neutral.
 It created gender-neutral spaces in its hostels and washrooms.
-The University proposes to do away with Mr and Miss in the certificates / degrees.
-The University is adopting a Policy on Inclusive Education for Sexual and Gender Minorities, which will take into consideration self-affirmed gender of the students irrespective of their legal identification in birth certificates or Aadhar Cards.
+It also proposed to do away with Mr and Miss in the certificates / degrees.
+NALSAR is adopting a policy on Inclusive Education for Sexual and Gender Minorities, which will take into consideration self-affirmed gender of the students irrespective of their legal identification in birth certificates or Aadhaar cards.